 You should encourage the employee to give feedback and new ideas that may be beneficial to the company.
 When you listen to the employees and analyze the ideas, they get more encouraged to work with you.

 It is one of the elements in a successful employee retention strategies.
 When you show loyalty to your employees, they will reciprocate with the commitments and loyalty to your company.

 The majority of the people don’t begin their employment with you as a loyal employee.
 It depends on you, if you are loyal to the employees and trust them, they will show loyalty and be responsible for their roles.

 The relation between you and your employee should not be only limited to a workspace.
 At the workstation, you may be boss, and you deserve respect due to hierarchies.
 People do work and leave.
 You may meet your employee outside the workstation and during that time you talk and laugh with them.

 It strengthens the bond between you and your employee.
 Also during workstation too it is not always necessary to talk about the work only, have informal chats on the topics that do not involve work.
 This brings warmth to your relationship with employees.

-Employees needed to feel valued and appreciated, be given feedback, provided with the growth opportunities and have trust in their leaders.
-A culture of respect should be developed, and it can be fostered by implementing many strategies like feedback, recognition, encouraging, creativity, collaboration and so on.
+Employees needed to feel valued and appreciated, be given feedback, provided with growth opportunities, and have trust in their leaders.
+A culture of respect should be developed, and it can be fostered by implementing many strategies like feedback, recognition, encouragement, creativity, collaboration, and so on.

 These retention strategies are very beneficial when an employer wants to keep an employee for longer with an organization and exclude their company from the turnover problem.

-Furthermore, writing a good employee retention strategies do not work for solving employee turnover problem, but it should be revised and amended time and again and should be brought into immediate effect.
+Furthermore, writing good employee retention strategies does not work for solving the employee turnover problem, but it should be revised and amended time and again and should be brought into immediate effect.